pvanisacker/vagrant-splunk/README.md

 - splunk-cluster: splunk cluster configuration with 3 slaves, 1 master and 1 searchhead
 - splunk-cluster-with-forwarder: same as above but with one forwarder
 - splunk-searchheadpool-cluster: splunk search head pool with one splunk cluster
-- splunk-searchheadpool-cluster-with-forwarder: splunk search head pool with one splunk cluster
+- splunk-searchheadpool-cluster-with-forwarder: splunk search head pool with one splunk cluster ad a forwarder
-- splunk-searchheadpool-multi-cluster: splunk search head pool with two splunk cluster each with 2 slaves and one master
+- splunk-searchheadpool-multi-cluster: splunk search head pool with 2 splunk clusters each with 2 slaves and one master
-- splunk-searchheadpool-multi-cluster-with-forwarder: splunk search head pool with two splunk cluster each with 2 slaves and one master and 2 forwarders
+- splunk-searchheadpool-multi-cluster-with-forwarder: splunk search head pool with 2 splunk clusters each with 2 slaves and one master and 2 forwarders

 You cannot run all of these at same time as there will be name collisions in VM names.

+And you'll need quite a bit of RAM memory to run some of the more advanced setups.